cltl/StoryTeller/README.md

 Result:
     String: Sparql query for event structures

-     * The main function needs a number of parameters to run:
+    In addition to the query parameters there are a number of general parameters that need or can be set:

-     * --ks-service     http address of the KnowledgeStore service
-     * --ks-user        (optional) if the KnowledgeStore is user protected a username is required
-     * --ks-passw       (optional) if the KnowledgeStore is user protected a psswords is required
-     * --ks-limit       (optional) limits the number of events returned by the KnowledgeStore.
+     --ks-service     http address of the KnowledgeStore service --ks-user        (optional) if the KnowledgeStore is user protected a username is required --ks-passw       (optional) if the KnowledgeStore is user protected a psswords is required --ks-limit       (optional) limits the number of events returned by the KnowledgeStore.
-     *                  The default value is set to 500 events
-     * --token-index    (optional) path to the NafTokenIndex file (gzipped) that is needed to create text snippets for the results
+                      The default value is set to 500 events --token-index    (optional) path to the NafTokenIndex file (gzipped) that is needed to create text snippets for the results
-     *                  Without the token-index, the KnowledgeStore is queried, which is much slower
-     * --eurovoc        (optional) Path to the EuroVoc topic label file.
+                      Without the token-index, the KnowledgeStore is queried, which is much slower --eurovoc        (optional) Path to the EuroVoc topic label file.
 This is needed to provide readable labels for topic identifiers
-     * --eurovoc-blacklist (optinal) Path to a text file that provides topics that should be ignored to make storyline groupings
+     --eurovoc-blacklist (optinal) Path to a text file that provides topics that should be ignored to make storyline groupings
-     * --log            (optional) switch to turn on logging.
+     --log            (optional) switch to turn on logging.
 If ommitted there is no logging of the queries.
-     *                  If specified some logging of the querying is done *
+                      If specified some logging of the querying is done

-     * A number of query types that can be combined
-     * --entityPhrase
-     * --entityInstance
-     * --entityType
-     * --eventPhrase
-     * --eventType
-     * --topic
-     * --grasp
-     *
-     * @param args
-     *
-     * The main function carries out the complete search and conversion and returs a JSON stream as a result.
+     The main function carries out the complete search and conversion and returs a JSON stream as a result.
-     * The usage of this class is demonstrated in the shell script tellstory.sh with a variety of queries.
+     The usage of this class is demonstrated in the shell script tellstory.sh with a variety of queries.
-     */

 2. Querying the NewsReader KnowledgeStore to obtain the event data